carlosaicrag/module-4-resources/week11/d2/express_pug.md

 app.listen(port, () => console.log(`Listening on port ${port}...`));
 ```

-* now go ahead and take them through creating a quick pug template that renders all of the users (send data to the template where there is a key called users that points to an array of users you insert)
+* Now go ahead and take them through creating a quick pug template that renders all of the users (send data to the template where there is a key called users that points to an array of users you insert)